vuejs/devtools-v6/README.md

 2. To make it work for pages opened via `file://` protocol, you need to check "Allow access to file URLs" for this extension in Chrome's extension management panel.

+3. The **events tab** only show custom events emitted by a component.
+More information on custom events can be found [in the documentation](https://vuejs.org/v2/guide/components-custom-events.html).

 ### Open component in editor

 To enable this feature, follow [this guide](./docs/open-in-editor.md).